Frequently Asked Questions

 What kind of psychologist are you?

 I'm an insight-based psychologist.
-I don’t believe in handing out advice or quick-fix strategies.
-I believe through focused dialogue and the right kind of challenge, most people already hold the answers they’re searching for, they just need space, precision, and reflection to access them.
+I don’t believe in handing out advice but I’am direct.
+I believe through focused dialogue and the right kind of questions, most people already hold the answers they’re searching for, they just need the space and environment to access them.

-My approach is rooted in Western psychological principles, but heavily influenced by Eastern perspectives on balance, harmony, and self-observation.
+My approach is rooted in Western psychological principles, but heavily influenced by Eastern perspectives on balance and self-observation.
 I help clients shift out of guilt, shame, and internal distortion, not by minimizing what’s happening, but by learning to see it from a more stable and truthful place.

 Therapy with me is about clarity and alignment over comfort.
-I value directness, stillness, and depth, but also know when to disrupt what no longer serves.
+I value directness, awareness and depth, but also know when to disrupt what no longer serves.

 What can I expect in a session with you?